 "Between the three of us, we've managed to stop a handful of them," Jaller said, proudly gesturing to mechanical parts floating nearby.
 "How about you?"

-"My count is a little higher," said Gali.
-She didn't want to embarrass them by revealing the number.
+"My count is a little higher," said Gali, wanting to avoid embarrassing them by revealing the number.

 "Hey!" shouted Hewkii.
 "I know Jaller isn't much good for much except hot air, but you could pretend to give us a hand here!"

-"Let's get them," answered Gali.
+"Let's get them," said Gali.
 She held out her arms and worked her powers.
-Gali focused, gaining control of the water around her until she could build up an enormous wave above the surface.
+Focusing, she gained control of the water around her until she could build up an enormous wave above the surface.
 She used all her might to bring the huge wave crashing down on the enemy forces, forcing a handful of the Rahkshi beneath the surface and down into their domain.

 Jaller fired his Cordak blaster at one, sending a rocket careening toward the Rahkshi before exploding.
 The Rahkshi was sent flying backward but recovered quickly.
-As the Toa Mahri stood off, trading attacks with the Rahkshi, Gali created a current to pull carry her towards one.
+As the Toa Mahri traded attacks with the Rahkshi, Gali created a current to carry her towards one.

 The Toa Mahri proved an excellent distraction.
 Gali sped toward the first Rahkshi, trident readied.
-She split the worm in two with a might blow, cutting off its horrific scream with abrupt finality.
+With a mighty blow, she split the worm in two, cutting off its horrific scream with abrupt finality.
 A moment later, she cut into another Rahkshi, once, twice, thrice!
 In moments, it floated beneath the waves, now in two pieces.
-She then used the ocean currents to pull the third one towards her.
-She parried it's sluggish blow and thrust her trident into its head.
+Using the ocean currents, she pulled the third one towards her, parried its sluggish blow, and thrust her trident into its head.